CubeAPM

 HyperDX offers a solid open-source foundation with OTEL-native support, log-trace correlation, and affordable ingestion pricing—but it falls short when it comes to smart sampling, real user monitoring (RUM), synthetics, and enterprise-grade deployment flexibility.
 For fast-moving teams, it’s great for debugging—but not always sufficient for full production observability, compliance, or long-term scale.

-Tools like CubeAPM, Dynatrace, Datadog, and Coralogix step in to fill those gaps—each with their own focus.
+Tools like CubeAPM, Dynatrace, Datadog, and Coralogix step in to fill those gaps—each with its own focus.
 CubeAPM leads with full MELT coverage, tail-based sampling, and compliance-ready hosting at a flat $0.15/GB.
 Others like New Relic and CloudWatch offer deeper integrations but introduce complexity, cost, or SaaS lock-in.
 If your team is outgrowing HyperDX’s limits, these alternatives offer a more scalable, feature-complete path forward.